 #10 Stop by Diego Rivera’s House & Studio

 The Museo Casa Estudio Diego Rivera y Frida Kahlo is is another must-visit in the cute San Angel neighborhood.
-This museum is a functionalist architectural marvel in itself, designed by the famous architect and painter, Juan O’Gorman (whose house is next-door to Diego’s and part of the exhibition too).
+This museum is a functionalist architectural marvel in itself, designed by the famous architect and Mexican artist, Juan O’Gorman (whose house is next-door to Diego’s and part of the exhibition too).

 But obviously, it’s also the former home and studio of two of the most iconic Mexican artists: Frida Kahlo and Diego Rivera.
 And that’s the real draw!

 Compared to Frida’s House in Coyoacán, this place is a hidden gem.
 A visit takes 30 minutes tops, but you’ll love seeing Diego’s many sculptures, paintings, and other works, and his sources of inspiration.

 #11 Try Tacos Al Pastor